frvidal/workspace-skyline/projects/skyline/README.md

 ## Using this library in your application ?

-To include this component into a container, you just have to declare this section into the HTML template.
+To include this component into a container, you just have to declare this section into your HTML template.

 ```
 <rising-skyline